fontlabcom/getgo-fonts/docs/veni.md

 ---

-## GetGo Veni
+## GG Veni

-GetGo Veni is a Renaissance serif font.
+GG Veni is a Renaissance serif font.

 It contains 199 glyphs and 3 OpenType features, and supports 198 characters from the Unicode blocks: Basic Latin, Latin-1 Supplement, Latin Extended-A, General Punctuation, Latin Extended Additional.